 Be aware that Tashirojima does not have many tourist facilities.
 There are a small number of minshuku around Nitoda Port, however there are no restaurants, and very few shops or public toilets available on the island.
 A drink vending machine and a public toilet are located along the Nitoda waterfront at the Fisheries Development Center.
 Visitors are asked to carry home all the garbage they produce on the island.

 Infrequent buses operate from Ishinomaki Station to the Ajishima Line-mae bus stop in front of the Ajishima Line ferry terminal.
 Alternatively, the ferry terminal is about a 30 minute walk or 10 minute taxi ride (about 1000 yen) from the station.
-From there, the Ajishima Line ferries operate to Tashirojima Island stopping off at Odomari and Nitoda ports along the way to Ajishima Island (Odomari Port is currently not served by ferries due to construction works).
+From there, the Ajishima Line ferries operate to Tashirojima Island stopping off at Odomari and Nitoda ports along the way to Ajishima Island.
 The one way trip takes about 45-60 minutes and costs 1230 yen to either port.
-There are three departures per day.
+There are four departures per day.